Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Eikonal model description of Coulomb and hadron interference

 \subsection{Analytical expression of integral $I(t,t')$}

-It has been mentioned in \cref{sec:ampl_cn} that the integral involving the electromagnetic proton form factors~\refp{eq:KLampI} may be calculated analytically for some form factors.
-It is sufficient to integrate only over a finite region of momentum transfers in formula \refp{eq:kl1} since the whole integral is multiplied by the elastic hadronic amplitude $\ampl{N}$ the modulus of which decreases at high $|t|$ approximately like $|t|^{-4}$ - see, e.g., \cite{Donnachie1992}.
+It has been mentioned in \cref{sec:ampl_cn} that the integral involving the electromagnetic proton form factors~\refp{eq:KLampI} may be calculated analytically for conveniently parameterized form factors.
+It is sufficient to integrate only over a finite region of momentum transfers in formula \refp{eq:kl1} since the whole integral is multiplied by the elastic hadronic amplitude $\ampl{N}$ the modulus of which decreases very strongly at high $|t|$ (see \cref{fig:dsdt_data_pp53gev_pp8000gev}).
 The used limited integration region of momentum transfers allows us to use some simpler formulas for the ep form factors enabling us much simpler analytical calculation.

 In \cite{Kundrat1994_unpolarized} the integral $I(t,t')$ was analytically calculated only for \emph{electric} form factor parameterized according to \refp{eq:G_E_Borkowski}.
 The same analytical formulas for this integral have been also used in \cite{Kaspar2011}.
-The integral may be analytically calculated for more complex $t$-dependence of \emph{effective electromagnetic} form factor given by \cref{eq:Geff} if the corresponding electric and magnetic form factors are given by \cref{eq:G_E_Borkowski,eq:G_M_Borkowski}.
-Due to the fact that both the effective form factors have more complex $t$-dependence the corresponding formulas will be a little bit more complex than that ones in \cite{Kundrat1994_unpolarized}.
+The integral may be analytically calculated also for \emph{effective electromagnetic} form factor given by \cref{eq:Geff} if the corresponding electric and magnetic form factors are given by \cref{eq:G_E_Borkowski,eq:G_M_Borkowski}.
+Due to the fact that both the effective form factors have more complicated $t$-dependences the corresponding formulas will be also a little bit more complicated than that ones in \cite{Kundrat1994_unpolarized}.

-The analytical calculation of the new form of the integral $I(t,t')$ in \cref{eq:KLampI} has been calculated with the program Mathematica \cite{Wolfram1991} and equals to the sum of two contributions coming from the electric and magnetic form factors which contain now some kinematical factors ($r_p=\tau/-t=1/(4m^2)$) [1]{P^{\text{E}}_{#1}} [1]{P^{\text{M}}_{#1}}
+The analytical calculation of the new form of the integral $I(t,t')$ in \cref{eq:KLampI} has been calculated with the program Mathematica \cite{Wolfram1991} and equals to the sum of two contributions coming from the electric and magnetic form factors which contain now some kinematical factors ($r_p=-\tau/t=1/(4m^2)$) [1]{P^{\text{E}}_{#1}} [1]{P^{\text{M}}_{#1}}

 The contribution of electric form factor in this equation is given as follows.
 For $j \ne k$ it holds

 while for $j=k$ one has

 The quantities $U$, $R$ and $\Pelc{j}$ are the functions of $t$ and $t'$ variables defined as